There’s so much that’s right about opening your eyes to what the world has to offer with family and friends.

 Protections you’ll receive

 Here are the protections you’ll find while comparing Travel Guard plans.
-For explanations of these insurances, head over to our guide on travel insurance.

 - Trip cancellation